REDOANUZZAMAN/Snakely---Classic-Snake-Game/README.md

-# 🐍 Snakely - Classic Snake Game
+# 🐍 Snakely - Classic Snake Gameee

 A modern, minimalist implementation of the classic Snake game built with pure vanilla JavaScript.
 Features smooth animations, responsive design, and a beautiful glowing aesthetic with no dependencies required.